-- (1) Make application and be accepted to Mississippi Gulf Coast Community College. - (2) Make a separate application to the ADN Mobility Track, specifying the campus to attend.
-Students may apply to attend the Mobility Track on one MGCCC campus only. - (3) Submit official copies of ACT scores and transcripts of all college work to the Office of Admissions. - (4) Achieve a GPA of 2.5 or higher on the required prerequisite courses (ENG 1113, PSY 1513, EPY 2533, SOC 2113, BIO 2514, and BIO 2524) plus any other degree-required courses that have been completed. - (5) Achieve an ACT score of 18 or higher.
-To waive an ACT score of less than 18, applicant must complete the prerequisite courses listed in #4 above plus BIO 2924 with a GPA of 2.5 or higher. - (6) Score a 69 or above on the Essential Math Skills section and a 59 or above on the Reading Comprehension section of the Nurse Entrance Test (NET).
-Applicants are eligible to take the exam only once during a one-year time frame unless written permission to retest is obtained from the campus ADN Department Chairperson. - (7) Be a graduate of an accredited Practical Nursing School. - (8) Posses a current practical nursing license in good standing.
+- (1) Be a graduate of an accredited Practical Nursing School. - (2) Possess a current practical nursing license in good standing. - (3) Make application and be accepted to Mississippi Gulf Coast Community College. - (4) Make a separate application to the ADN Mobility Track, specifying the campus to attend.
+Students may apply to attend the Mobility Track on one MGCCC campus only. - (5) Submit official copies of ACT scores and transcripts of all college work to the campus Admissions Office.
+Residual ACT scores are not accepted. - (6) Achieve a GPA of 2.5 or higher on the required prerequisite courses (ENG 1113, ENG 1123, PSY 1513, EPY 2533, BIO 2514, and BIO 2524) plus any other degree-required courses that have been completed.
+Science courses require a grade of "C" or better, must be less than five years old and may be repeated only once. - (7) Achieve an ACT score of 18 or higher.
+To waive an ACT score of less than 18, applicant must complete the prerequisite courses listed in #6 plus BIO 2924 with a GPA of 2.5 or higher. - (8) Score a 69 or above on the Essential Math Skills section and a 59 or above on the Reading Comprehension section of the Nurse Entrance Test (NET).
+Applicants who make less than the minimum scores may attempt the NET again as soon as designated remediation through the campus Learning Lab is completed.
+Without the remediation, individuals may re-take the NET only once every 12 months.

-MOBILITY TRACK SELECTION PROCESS:
+LPN-TO-RN MOBILITY TRACK SELECTION PROCESS:

 Students are admitted to the Mobility Track once a year in the summer.
 Qualified applicants are selected based on academic merit and residency.
-In-district residents are admitted before out-of-district residents.
+In-district applicants (Mississippi residents of Harrison, Jackson, Stone and George Counties) are admitted before out-of-district applicants (Mississippi residents of counties other than Harrison, Jackson, Stone and George).
 Out-of-state applicants are not admitted until all in-state applicants are admitted.
 Students who successfully complete NUR 1116 may be placed in the fall or spring semester of NUR 2310.
 Students must enter NUR 2310 within one year of successful completion of NUR 1116.